TheNewRobot/chatemis/README.md

 ## 📋 Overview

-ChatBots is a specialized conversational AI system being developed for RoMeLa's advanced robotic platforms, including the humanoid robots **ARTEMIS** and **COSMO**, **DARWIN**, and any other cool robots.
+Chatemis is a specialized conversational AI system being developed for RoMeLa's advanced robotic platforms, including the humanoid robots **ARTEMIS** and **COSMO**, **DARWIN**, and any other cool robots.

 The system implements a **retrieval-based architecture** that enables robots to engage in natural and informative conversations during laboratory demonstrations (*completely offline!*).